nrdcg/namesilo/readme.md

 func main() {
 	client := namesilo.NewClient("1234")

-	// Set the endpoint to use the OTE endpoint. endpoint, err := namesilo.GetEndpoint(false, true)
+	// Get the endpoint to use the OTE endpoint. endpoint, err := namesilo.GetEndpoint(false, true)
 	if err != nil {
 		log.Fatal(err)